-If you have a revolving door on the development office, it’s time to have a closer look at the root causes (hint: according to Gallup, 75% of the reasons for costly employee turnover come down to things that managers can influence.)
+If you have a revolving door on the development office, it’s time to have a closer look at the root causes.

 In a perfect world, what are some of the other KPIs you’d like to measure for your organization?
 How can we shift away from short-term, bottom line thinking, and start measuring the things that really move the needle on our donor experience and fundraising results?

 If you liked this post, consider signing up for our newsletter.